Moravians (tribe)

 The first known mention of the Moravians was in the Annales Regni Francorum in 822 AD.
-The tribe was located by the Bavarian Geographer (as Marharii) between the tribe of the Bohemians and the tribe of the Bulgarians.
+The tribe was located by the Bavarian Geographer (as Marharii) Nitran tribe as Merehani between the tribe of the Bohemians and the tribe of the Bulgarians.
 In the 9th century Moravians gain control over neighbouring Nitra and founded the realm of Great Moravia, ruled by the Mojmír dynasty until the 10th century.
-After the breakup of the Moravian realm the Moravian tribe was divided between the Duchy of Bohemia and Principality of Hungary.
-The western Moravians were assimilated by the Czechs and presently identify as Czechs (see Moravians (ethnic group)).
-The modern nation of the Slovaks was formed out of the eastern part of the Moravian tribe within the Kingdom of Hungary.
+After the breakup of the Moravian realm the Moravian and Nitran tribes were divided between the Duchy of Bohemia and Principality of Hungary.
+The Moravians were assimilated by the Czechs and presently identify as Czechs (see Moravians (ethnic group)).
+The modern nation of the Slovaks was partially formed out of Nitran tribe within the Kingdom of Hungary.